sbalnojan/meltano-codespaces-2nd/README.md

 - there is a file "data/customers.csv", it is the one you will be loading into a datawarehouse.
 - there are now a bunch of Meltano project files, including the important "meltano.yml"

-## Step 2  - Add your first extractor
+## Step 3  - Add your first extractor

 Add your first extractor to get data from the CSV.
 Do so by running inside the terminal:

 > `meltano add extractor tap-csv`

-Then open up the file `meltano.yml`, copy the config below, and paste it below `pip_url`.
+Then open up the file `meltano.yml`, copy the config below, and paste it below `pip_url` (that should be line 14).

 ```yaml
     config: